HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 ## Data Commons

-[**Data Commons**](https://datacommons.org/) is an open-source and open-data initiative by Google that organizes public datasets from various global sources, such as the United Nations and national census bureaus, to make them universally accessible.
+<a hreflang="en" href="https://datacommons.org/">**Data Commons**</a> is an open-source and open-data initiative by Google that organizes public datasets from various global sources, such as the United Nations and national census bureaus, to make them universally accessible.
 The platform provides over 250 billion data points and 2.5 trillion triples, encompassing a wide range of statistical variables.
 Schema.org is utilized to encode structured data in Data Commons, creating a unified knowledge graph that standardizes and normalizes diverse datasets, enabling easier access and exploration through a common framework.
 This structured approach helps to integrate vast amounts of data into a coherent, searchable system.

 ## Digital Product Passports and GS1 Digital Link

-In the e-commerce and supply chain sectors, [Digital Product Passports](https://wordlift.io/blog/en/digital-product-passport-implementation/) (DPPs) and the [GS1 Digital Link standard](https://www.gs1.org/standards/gs1-digital-link) are revolutionizing how product information is shared and accessed.
+In the e-commerce and supply chain sectors, <a hreflang="en" href="https://wordlift.io/blog/en/digital-product-passport-implementation/">Digital Product Passports</a> (DPPs) and the <a hreflang="en" href="https://www.gs1.org/standards/gs1-digital-link">GS1 Digital Link standard</a> are revolutionizing how product information is shared and accessed.
 These technologies leverage structured data to create comprehensive, easily accessible digital representations of physical products, enhancing traceability, sustainability efforts, and consumer information access.

 ## AI, machine learning, and structured data